Sponsored by the University of Connecticut

 Moderator: Dan Cahoy, Professor of Business Law, Pennsylvania State University

-1:50-3:20pm Session 2A: Transformative Teaching in Disruptive Times: How Business Law Generates Intellectual Agility, Creativity, and Contextual Thinking for Business Students
+Thurs, Aug 6 from 5:00-6:45, Session T2: Transformative Teaching in Disruptive Times: How Business Law Generates Intellectual Agility, Creativity, and Contextual Thinking for Business Students

 With their formal training in quick thinking, public speaking, and persuasion, business law faculty are commonly among the most highly rated teaching faculty in business schools.
 How can business law faculty enable their students to manage disruption?